 3. Low Elastic:

 When the proportionate change in quantity demanded is less than the proportionate change in income, it can be regarded as low-income elasticity.
 For example, let us assume the income of Sumit is increased by 50% but he extended his quantity demanded by 25% only.
 In such a case, the income elasticity is low i.e. YED<1.

 4. Zero Elastic:

 It can be said as zero when there is no change in quantity demanded with respect to change in income.
 For example, in the case of necessary goods, the income elasticity is zero as there is no effect of the increase in consumer’s income on his consumption. i.e. YED=0.

 It refers to the situation where an increase in income leads to a fall in quantity demanded.
-The income elasticity is negative particularly for inferior goods also known as Giffen goods.
+The income elasticity is negative particularly for inferior goods as well as for Giffen goods.
 For example, if the income of a consumer is increased, he would prefer to purchase wheat instead of millet.
-In such a case, millet is inferior to wheat and income elasticity is negative.i.e.
+In such a case, millet is inferior to wheat and elasticity is negative.i.e.
 YED <0.

 Thanks, Please share with your friends this topic